OmegaAudits/audits/README.md

-# Team Omega does Solidity Audits
+# Team Omega

+We do Solidity Audits

 For more info omega88888888@protonmail.com